twilio-labs/twilio-mixologist/README.md

 * Store orders and real-time synchronization them between back-end and front-end using [Twilio Sync]
 * Easy dynamic application configuration using [Twilio Sync]
 * Dynamic phone number acquisition/configuration using the [Twilio REST API]
-* Sending bulk notifications to different user segments on different channels using [Twilio Notify]
+* Managing message threads using [Twilio Conversations]
 * Permission management based on [Twilio Sync]
 * Top PWA support thanks to [Preact CLI] based front-end
 * Easy way to reset the application from the admin interface